GSA/fpki-guides/pages/fpki_crawler_howto.md

 The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer your certificate Key Store and build a Trust Store.

-{% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and Subject Information Access (SIA) extensions.
-An AIA chain will lead to the COMMON-certified CA certificate for download.
-The SIA gives a URL to a list of all certificates issued by a CA." %}
+{% include alert-info.html heading="The FPKI Crawler uses Authority Information Access (AIA) and Subject Information Access (SIA) extensions to find all CA certificates." content="Each CA public certificate should contain AIA and SIA extensions.
+The AIA extension will give a Uniform Resource Locator (URL) where you can find the certificates issued to the signing CA. An AIA chain will lead you to the COMMON-certified CA certificate for download.
+The SIA will give you a URL to a list of all certificates issued by a CA." %}

+{% include alert-info.html heading="The FPKI Crawler uses AIA and SIA extensions to find all CA certificates." content="Each CA public certificate should contain these extensions.
+The AIA extension will give a Uniform Resource Locator (URL) where you can find the certificates issued to the signing CA. An AIA chain will lead you to the COMMON-certified CA certificate for download.
+The SIA will give you a URL where you can find all certificates issued by a CA." %}

 ### Public Certificates for Analysis and Reporting

-**Note:**&nbsp;&nbsp;The Crawler categorizes CA certificates by _Type_ (_U.S.
+> **Note:**&nbsp;&nbsp;The Crawler categorizes CA certificates by _Type_ (_U.S.
 Government_, _State_, or _Company_) and _Organization_ (_Agency_, _State Name_, and _Company Name_), which is extracted from the Distinguished Name (DN).

 #### 1. Federal Common Policy Tree (_FederalCommonPolicyTree.csv_)